christiansandberg/canopen/doc/sdo.rst

     .. describe:: iter(record)

        Return an iterator over the subindexes from the record.
+Only those with a matching object dictionary entry are considered.
+The "highest subindex" entry is officially not part of the data and thus skipped in the yielded values.

     .. describe:: subindex in record